David W. Taylor

-David Watson Taylor (March 4, 1864 – July 28, 1940) was a U.S. naval architect and an engineer of the United States Navy.
+David Watson Taylor (March 4, 1864 – July 28, 1940) was an American naval architect and an engineer in the United States Navy.
 He served during World War I as Chief Constructor of the Navy, and Chief of the Bureau of Construction and Repair.
 Taylor is best known as the man who constructed the first experimental towing tank ever built in the United States.

 Early life and education

 Taylor was born in Louisa County, Virginia, Confederate States of America.
 He entered the United States Naval Academy in 1881, after graduating from Randolph-Macon College where he was a member of Phi Kappa Psi.
 He graduated from the Academy in 1885 at the head of his class, setting a scholarship record, which still stands today.
 He was then sent to Greenwich England in 1885 and received the highest honors of the Royal Naval College, Greenwich in 1888, again setting a record.